Version control has three main use cases:

 You can also manually check for updates by clicking the update icon

-A new version will show be displayed as dimmed items in the version list.
+A new version will show be displayed as "Remote commits" in the history tab.
 These are versions that you haven't pulled down yet.

 Any local changes you have, that aren't pushed, will still be there after pulling down a new version.
 They will be applied to the new versions, which leads to the next subject, conflicts.